-This traditional Alabama Barbecue Sauce uses Mayonnaise as its base rather than tomato sauce, vinegar, or any of the other traditional barbecue sauce bases.
+This traditional Alabama Barbecue Sauce uses Mayonnaise as its base rather than a tomato or fruit base.
+It is very unlike most traditional barbecue sauces we are more familiar with.
 Like many barbecue sauces you want to apply this only at the very end of your grilling or smoking.
 It will break down and separate if it is heated too long.
-Use this sauce on chicken and turkey.
-It is also good on pork.
-Alabama White Barbecue Sauce has a tangy flavor that is a great addition to grilled foods.
+Use this sauce on pulled chicken and sliced turkey.
+However, it is also works well on smoked pork.
+Alabama White Barbecue Sauce has a tangy, rich flavor that is a great addition to most grilled foods.

 - 2 cups/475 mL mayonnaise

 - 1/2 teaspoon/2.5 mL cayenne